1436-TCCD-MTN/ProjectReference/src/init.md

         * money=700
         * misc=0
     * difficulty=5
-* Checks if user wants to view the tutorial, calls tutorial if they do
+* Checks if user wants to view the tutorial, calls display_tutorial if they do
-* Calls initial purchases function
+* Calls handle_initial_purchases function
-* calls set difficulty function
+* calls set_difficulty function
 * Returns the prepared GameState

 ### `FUNCTION display_tutorial()`